fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 Connection has been established successfully.
 ```

 If and when the connection works, we can then run the first query.
-Let''s modify the program as follows:
+Let's modify the program as follows:

 ```js
 require('dotenv').config()